delegator/magerock/README.md

 # Go to your new project
 $ cd myproject

-# Install dependencies
-$ composer install

 # Copy the sample environment file and edit where appropriate.
-# You can generate an encryption key by running `$ openssl rand -hex 16`
 $ cp .env.example .env

 # Generate a local.xml file based on the values in .env